prob-ml/bliss/models/README.md

 # Models

-This README should be regularly updated to containt the commands used to produce each of the models containd in this directory.
+This README should be regularly updated to contain the commands used to produce each of the models in this directory.

 * ``sdss_autoencoder.ckpt``